USC Trojans: Women's soccer

 The women's soccer team began competing in 1993 and calls McAlister Field home.
 Karen Stanley coached the team for the first three seasons.
 Jim Millinder took over in 1996 and guided seven of his squads (1998–2003) into the NCAA tourney (USC won the 1998 Pac-10 title).

 Isabelle Harvey, the 1998 Pac-10 Player of the Year, was USC's first All-American first teamer (in 2000).

-On December 7, 2007, 2-seed USC defeated 1-seed UCLA by a score of 2-1 to reach the College Cup final for the first time in its history.
-USC had never previously passed the second round in the NCAA tournament before the 2007-2008 season.
-The Trojans won the national title on December 9, 2007, with a 2-0 win over Florida State University.
+On December 7, 2007, 2-seed USC defeated 1-seed UCLA by a score of 2–1 to reach the College Cup final for the first time in its history.
+USC had never previously passed the second round in the NCAA tournament before the 2007–2008 season.
+The Trojans won the national title on December 9, 2007, with a 2–0 win over Florida State University.

 Since 2014 the head coach has been Keidane McAlpine.

-On December 4, 2016, USC defeated West Virginia 3-1 to win their second NCAA Championship.
+On December 4, 2016, USC defeated West Virginia 3–1 to win their second NCAA Championship.
 USC forward Katie Johnson was named the outstanding offensive player of the tournament.

+Swimming and diving

 Men's swimming and diving

 The type of dominance USC has had in this sport was best exemplified by Troy's performance in the 1976 Olympic Games, when Trojan swimmers won more golds and more total medals than any country in swimming except the United States.

 Over the years, USC men's swimmers have made Olympic teams 122 times, winning 38 gold, 23 silver and 18 bronze medals.
 Gold medal winners have included Lenny Krayzelburg, John Naber, Bruce Furniss, Murray Rose, Wally Wolf, and Oussama Mellouli.

 Since beginning swimming in 1929, the Trojans have captured 9 NCAA championships, all under coach Peter Daland, who retired in 1992 after 35 years at Troy.
 USC swimmers and divers have won 110 NCAA meet individual and relay titles (including Erik Vendt, who won 5 individual titles in the 2000, 2002 and 2003 meets) and have earned All-American honors an amazing 562 times.
 Under Daland, USC won 17 Pac-10 championships and amassed an impressive dual meet record of 318-31-1 (.917).
 Three of his last 6 squads had runner-up finishes at the NCAA meet.

 Four-time U.S. Olympic coach Mark Schubert, winner of 2 NCAA titles with the Texas women, succeeded Daland (he also served as the head coach of the Women of Troy).
 His men's teams placed in the Top-10 at the NCAAs 12 times in his 14 years at USC.
 Dave Salo was named head coach following for Schubert in both roles in 2007.